 Use a fork to press the edges and create a seal.

-Set the empanada on the lined baking sheet and repeat with the remaining ingredients.
+Set on the lined baking sheet and repeat with the remaining ingredients.

 Fry the empanadas